You are here

 Government-controlled areas

-• an infantry fighting vehicle (IFV) (BMP-1) and an armoured combat vehicle (type undetermined) near Zolote.
+• four infantry fighting vehicles (IFV) (BMP variant) and an armoured combat vehicle (type undetermined) near Novotoshkivske (53km west of Luhansk);

 Non-government-controlled areas

-SMM facilitation of repairs to civilian infrastructure and damaged houses
+SMM facilitation of repairs and the operations of civilian infrastructure

 Border areas outside government control